fusioncharts/dev_centre_docs/getting-started/angular/angular/dynamically-add-chart-event-listener-using-angular.md

 ```

 In the above code:

 * A `fusioncharts` directive is created in a template.
-	* Buttons are created to add/remove event listener to the data plots of the chart
+* Buttons are created to add/remove event listener to the data plots of the chart.